OpenWaterFoundation/owf-data-co-municipalities/README.md

 The Colorado Municipalities dataset provides a complete statewide list of municipalities assembled from multiple sources.
 There are several unique identifiers for each municipality and the dataset allows cross-referencing the identifiers so that other datasets can be joined.
 For example, the [Colorado Water Providers dataset](https://www.github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers) uses the municipalities' identifiers and can be used to link additional data.
+In addition, organizations like the [Colorado Municipal League](https://www.cml.org/) may find the dataset useful and connections could be made to their data if any of these identifiers are used with their data.

 The Excel and csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.